-VEGETATION

-Bushmanland Arid Grassland

-TYPE

-Classified as "Least Threatened" (GN 1002, December 2011) although statutory conservation targets have not yet been met.

-VEGETATION ENCOUNTERED

-Of the 43 ha footprint about 13 ha is transformed (illegal dumping, excavations) or settled.
-The remainder of the site was in poor condition as a result of illegal dumping windblown waste, urban related activities (trampling in Site 2, 3 & 4) or in just very disturbed.
-The ephemeral water courses to the southwest of Site 4 were in particular poor condition, being used as a dumping site and as one big toilet.
-Bushmanland Arid Grassland is not known for its high plant diversity, but the vegetation encountered was in exceptionally poor condition, which is probably the result of urban related activities and continual overgrazing coupled with the recent drought.

-CONSERVATION PRIORITY AREAS

-According to the Northern Cape CBA maps the proposed site falls within a CBA area.
+VEGETATION Bushmanland Arid Grassland ТҮРЕ Both these vegetation types are classified as "Least Threatened" (GN 1002, December 2011) although statutory conservation targets have not yet been met.
+VEGETATION ENCOUNTERED The activity is expected to result in a permanent transformation of approximately 49 ha of land, of which just more than 50% is still covered by indigenous vegetation in.
+Bushmanland Arid Grassland is not known for its high plant diversity, which was reflected by the species encountered.
+The absence of grasses as well as the condition of many of the plants is very likely the result of past and present grazing practices (the impact much more accentuated as a result of the current drought period in the Northern Cape).
+CONSERVATION PRIORITY AREAS According to the Northern Cape CBA maps the proposed site falls within a CBA area.
 However, there is no alternative on Municipal land that will not impact on the CBA.
 The site will not impact on any recognised centre of endemism.

-CONNECTIVITY

-The transformation of the site will destroy connectivity on the site, but should not result in a significant impact on the surrounding area, where connectivity is still excellent.

-LAND-USE

-The footprint is on municipal land in close proximity to the town of Wegdraai.
-About 30% of the footprint is disturbed or already settled.
-The area is grazed by livestock, which can be seen in the poor condition of many of the plant species (coupled with the recent on-going drought).

-PROTECTED PLANT SPECIES

-The most significant botanical aspect of this site is the presence of a 4 protected Vachellia erioloba trees and 3 protected Sheppard trees (Boscia albitrunca) (refer to Table 2) and a number of Northern Cape Nature Conservation Act, protected species (Refer to Table 3).

-FAUNA & AVI-FAUNA

-The fauna of the Nama Karoo is relatively species-poor to begin with and the current land-use, the adjacent farming practices and the poor status of the veld all resulted in a severely compromised veld, which had already driven almost all wild animals away from this area.
-No large game remains in this area, which in turn affects the food chain and ultimately the density of tertiary predators, particularly mammals and larger birds of prey, while smaller predators and scavengers such as jackal and caracal are eradicated by stock farmers in fear of their livestock.

-Due to poor status of the veld, the long-term impacts associated with human settlements, compounded by the proximity of the proposed development to the urban edge, a comprehensive faunal survey is not deemed necessary.
+CONNECTIVITY The transformation of the site will destroy connectivity on the site, but should not result in a significant impact on the surrounding area, where connectivity is still excellent.
+LAND-USE The footprint is on municipal land in close proximity to the town of Grootdrink.
+Portions of the footprint are already disturbed or settled by the local community.
+The main land-use (apart from housing) seems to be livestock grazing by the local community.
+PROTECTED PLANT SPECIES The most significant botanical aspect of this site is the presence of a 5 protected Sheppard trees ( Boscia albitrunca ).
+Unfortunately most of them were in poor condition (probably the result of grazing) (refer to Table 2).
+A number of Northern Cape Nature Conservation Act, protected species were also observed (Refer to Table 3).
+FAUNA & AVI- FAUNA The current land-use, the adjacent farming practices and the poor status of the veld all contributes to a disturbance factor, which is likely to have driven most wild animals away from this area.
+It is considered highly unlikely that any large game remains in this area, which in turn would have affected the food chain and ultimately the density of tertiary predators, particularly mammals and larger birds of prey, while smaller predators and scavengers such as jackal and caracal are eradicated by stock farmers in fear of their livestock.
+Due to long-term impacts associated with human settlements, compounded by the proximity of the proposed development areas to the urban edge, a comprehensive faunal survey is not deemed necessary.

-MAIN CONCLUSION

-The proposed development footprint is located on Municipal property, adjacent to existing town developments.
-The activity is expected to result in a permanent transformation of approximately 43 ha of land, of which approximately 70% is still covered by disturbed indigenous vegetation.
+MAIN CONCLUSION The proposed development footprint is located on Municipal property, adjacent to existing town developments.
+The activity is expected to result in a permanent transformation of approximately 36 ha of land, of which approximately 50 - 55% is still covered by indigenous vegetation in good condition.
 The site overlaps an identified critical biodiversity area (according to the 2016, Northern Cape Critical Biodiversity Areas maps).
-In addition, protected Camel Thorn (Vachellia erioloba) and Sheppard trees (Boscia albitrunca), and a number of Northern Cape Nature Conservation Act, protected species were observed within the footprint.
+In addition, 5 protected Sheppard trees (Boscia albitrunca), and a number of Northern Cape Nature Conservation Act, protected species were observed within the footprint.